 iii.
-The state coordinator communicates with the Montana High School Association (MHSA) to ensure that students identified as homeless, including runaways, are granted waivers to eligibility requirements based on residency.
-The state coordinator also works with state and local programs that provide extracurricular activities to children and youth experiencing homelessness, including organizations such as the YMCA and United Way.
+The state coordinator communicates with the Montana High School Association (MHSA) to ensure that students identified as homeless are granted waivers to eligibility requirements based on residency.
+The state coordinator also works with state and local programs that provide extracurricular activities to children and youth experiencing homelessness, including the YMCA, United Way, and other organizations.

-The state coordinator collaborates with the OPI Career and Technical Education Division to ensure access to CTE activities including BPA, FFA, FCCLA, HOSA, SkillsUSA, ProStart, and other similar career-based programs.
+The state coordinator collaborates with the Career and Technical Education Division to ensure access to CTE activities including BPA, FFA, FCCLA, HOSA, SkillsUSA, ProStart, and other similar career-based programs.
 LEA homeless liaisons will coordinate with CTE advisors to provide students with items required to participate, including fees, equipment, tools, uniforms, or other clothing items.